kligvasser/image-quality-assessment/README.md

 python -m pip install -r requirements.txt
 ```

-This code tested in PyTorch 1.8.1.
+This code was tested in PyTorch 1.8.1.

 ### Running evaluation
 Run the following command: